SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion_Flashlink_QUAD-CHO-2X1-PB.md

 ## Usage

-This is an **SNMP** driver for the Nevion Flashlink QUAD-CHO-2X1-PB device.
-The element created with this driver consists of the following data pages:
+This is an **SNMP** connector for the Nevion Flashlink QUAD-CHO-2X1-PB device.
+The element created with this connector consists of the following data pages:

 - **General**: Contains general information on the module.
 - **Alarms**: Displays a table listing all alarms associated with the card.